DenisMot/Python-minimal-install/README.md

 You will need approximately 1.5 GB of free space on your hard drive to install all the needed tools.

 #### Install python

+[!CAUTION]
+This method ensures that you do not break your system's Python installation.
+It will install a separate Python environment (managed by conda) that you can safely use for your projects.

 - Install `miniconda` to get a minimal python install (https://conda.io/miniconda.html).
     - Download the **Latest Miniconda Installer** appropriate for your computer (Mac users: prefer the `pkg` version)
     - Install `miniconda`, accepting all defaults